HeidiBolivar/osticket-prereqs/README.md

     ![image](img/87.png)

-88. Click '**Install**'.<br/>
+88. Click "**Install**".<br/>

     ![image](img/88.png)

 <br/>

 ## Successfully Installed osTicket!
-What's Next?
+What"s Next?

 **By following the steps outlined in this comprehensive guide, you have now successfully installed osTicket and have it ready to use!
-But the setup doesn't end here. osTicket is now installed and ready for use!
+But the setup doesn"t end here. osTicket is now installed and ready for use!
 In the next project, I will extend this foundation by providing a detailed walkthrough on configuring agents (including their permissions and access levels), managing users, and exploring other key configuration options to tailor osTicket to specific support workflows.**

 [Next: osTicket: Post-Installation Configuration](https://github.com/HeidiBolivar/post-install-config)
 </b>